Mid-Senior Engineers: Reinvent your career with Robotics, earning $100k-$200k+ in the next 90 days. Learn More

 Catch the full haunted shovel tutorial here.
 Download the free PDF guide and create this project yourself!

-Next on deck, we have an animated eyeball pumpkin project and what this project has is uses an app called the Morph Digital Dudz app to add a little bit of flair to your average Halloween Jack O’Lantern.
+Here is an animated eyeball pumpkin project.
+This project uses an app called the Morph Digital Dudz to add a little bit of flair to your average Halloween Jack O’Lantern.
+While I can’t confirm the app still exists, you probably could use some web design skills or animated gifs to create the same effect.

 Required Parts